On the map of B\"okstedt-Madsen from the cobordism category to $A$-theory: Introduction

 The space $\Omega B\cobd$ receives a map from $B\Diff(M)$, defined as before, for every $M$ compact smooth $d$-manifold, possibly with boundary.
-In Theorem \ref{thm:main_result_1}, we show that the restriction of $\tilde\tau$ to $B\Diff(M)$ agrees with the universal parametrized $A$-theory Euler characteristic, thus also answering Question (1).
+In Theorem \ref{thm:main_result_1}, we show that the restriction of $\tilde\tau$ to $B\Diff(M)$ agrees up to homotopy with the composition of the universal parametrized $A$-theory Euler characteristic followed by the map to $A(BO(d))$ defined by the vertical tangent bundle.
 The proof uses the second main ingredient, namely, that the universal bundle over $B\Diff(M)$ defines a \emph{bivariant A-theory characteristic} in the bivariant $A$-theory of the bundle (see \cite{Williams(2000)}), and that the universal parametrized $A$-theory Euler characteristic is the image of this characteristic under a \emph{coassembly map}.
 Since a basic problem in comparing all these maps is to find first the right identifications between the various models used to represent the various homotopy types, bivariant $A$-theory becomes extremely useful here, because it can offer a unifying perspective.

 The homotopy type of $\Omega B\cobd$ was identified by Genauer \cite{Genauer(2008)} to be equivalent to $Q (BO(d)_+)$.
 To answer Question (2), we show in Theorem \ref{thm:main_result_2} that, under this identification, the map $\tilde\tau$ agrees with the unit map.
 This provides a geometric description of the unit map at $BO(d)$ in terms of smooth $d$-dimensional cobordisms.
-From this, it follows that the B\"okstedt-Madsen map $\tau$ factors through the unit map.
+As consequence of this, the B\"okstedt-Madsen map $\tau$ factors up to homotopy as the following composition of a parametrized Pontryagin-Thom collapse map with the unit map:

+where the first map is the weak equivalence of \cite{GMTW(2009)} and the second map is defined by the canonical inclusion of Thom spectra.
+In particular, the homotopy commutativity of Diagram \eqref{smooth_RR_intro} is also a consequence of these two theorems.